raymondtay/LearningHaskell/src/misc/README-chap-16.md

 law is the law that prevents you from say `fmap _ ItDoesnt = WhatIsThisCalled` and similarly `fmap _ WhatIsThisCalled = ItDoesnt`. :-)
 </pre>

+But what if you do want a function that can change the value and the structure?
+We've got wonderful news for you: that exists!
+It's just a plain old function.
+Write one.
+Write many!
+The point of Functor is to reify and be able to talk about cases where we want to reuse functions in the presence of more structure and be transparently oblivious to that additional structure.
+We already saw that Functor is in some sense just a special sort of function application, but since it is special, we want to preserve the things about it that make it different and more powerful than ordinary function application.
+So, we stick to the laws.

 # How about an _real world_ example ? :: Fun ::